MindBreaker20/Hellwig-Method/README.md

-# Hellwig-method-Advisor
+Hellwig method - Advisor
-Hellwig Method Advisor is the result of student academic project in the field of Econometrics .
+Hellwig Method Advisor is the result of student's academic project in the field of Econometrics .
 It helps user to choose best unrelated variables to model.
-Advisor is implemented in Python programming language and accepts only xslx files.
+The Advisor is implemented in Python programming language and accepts only xlsx files.
 Just copy your data and replace example with your obtained information.
-Be carefull, because appropriate format of your data is also required.
+Be carefull, because an appropriate format of your data is also required.